bertw2002/Terminal-Minesweeper/README.md

 # 11.01.2019
 Julian: Today, I wrote the case the winning the game in the minesweeper main() and edited the acess modifiers of some class variables to make writing code easier.

 Albert: Today, I made a change to the tile class, adding isOpen.
 Also, I finished coding clearSpread and the helper method isZero.
+I haven't test it yet.